 Hedonic tone – provides a quantative scale to rate how unpleasant an odour is

 Chemical analysis – identifies the individual compounds contained in a sample with odour

 Odour detection threshold – provides a numerical value for a compound’s odour

 Tell Me More About The Guidelines

 Finally, as we referenced above, there are a number of different guidelines available if you’re taking odour samples.
-Here’s our handy reference list to start you off:
+Here’s our handy reference list:

 European Standard BS EN13725:2003

 You’ll need to purchase this one – click here for a link to the BSI shop